-Intervention Rationale situations that increase anxiety and result in Recognition of precipitating factors is the first step in teaching the patient to interrupt ritualistic behaviours. escalating anxiety.
-Sudden and complete elimination of all • • • avenues for dependency would create intense anxiety on the part of the patient.
-Positive behaviours. reinforcement enhances self-esteem and encourages repetition of desired behaviours. (c) In the beginning of treatment, allow plenty of time for rituals.
-Do not be judgmental or verbalize disapproval of the behaviour.
-Denying patient this activity may precipitate panic anxiety. (d) Support patient's efforts to explore the Patient may be unaware of the relationship meaning and purpose of the behaviour. between emotional problems and compulsive behaviours.
-Recognition is important before change can occur. (e) Provide structured schedule of activities Structure provides a feeling of security for the for patient, including adequate time for anxious patient. completion of rituals.
+Intervention Rationale

+(a) Work with patient to determine Recognition of precipitating factors is

+types of situations that increase the first step in teaching the patient to

+anxiety and result in ritualistic interrupt escalating anxiety.

+behaviours.

+1 7 Sudden and complete elimination of

+all avenues for dependency would

+create intense anxiety on the part of

+the patient.
+Positive reinforcement

+behaviours. enhances self-esteem and encourages

+repetition of desired behaviours.

+(c) In the beginning of treatment,

+allow plenty of time for rituals.
+Do precipitate panic anxiety.

+not be judgmental or verbalize

+disapproval of the behaviour.

+(d) Support patient's efforts to

+relationship between emotional

+the behaviour. problems and compulsive

+behaviours.
+Recognition is important

+(a) Due 11 and a 1 and 11 and 1 before change can occur.

+(e) Provide structured schedule of -

+activities for patient, including security for the anxious patient.

+adequate time for completion of

+rituals.
+Anyiety is minimized when notion is

-(f) Gradually begin to limit amount of time allotted for ritualistic behaviour as patient becomes more involved in unit activities. • (g) Give positive reinforcement for non- ritualistic behaviours.
-Positive reinforcement encourages repetition of desired behaviour. (h) Help patient learn ways of interrupting obsessive thoughts and ritualistic behaviour with techniques 1 I such as thought stopping, relaxation and exercise.
+(f) Gradually begin to limit amount of time allotted for ritualistic able to replace ritualistic behaviour.

+able to replace fitualistic behaviour.

+behaviour as patient becomes more involved in unit activities.

+(g) Give positive reinforcement for Positive reinforcement encourages

+non-ritualistic behaviours. repetition of desired behaviour.

+These activities help in interruption

+interrupting obsessive thoughts and

+ritualistic behaviour with techniques of obsessive moughts.

+munistic ochaviour with techniques

+such as thought stopping, relaxation and exercise.